 Wednesday A cowboy-style brunch cooked over an open fire is enjoyed on Wednesday mornings.
 This is a great morning to get a little more sleep!
 Guests can get juice, coffee & fruit in the Main Lodge dining room anytime after 7:00 AM.
 Riders leave the corral promptly at 9:15 AM for the short (about 30 minute) ride to the cook-out spot.
 Non-riders can either hike or catch a ride in a ranch vehicle.
 A western feast is served in the forest by the 7D crew.
 The brunch is followed by rides of varying length; from a ride straight back to the ranch to a ride of about four hours in length.
 Massages are available in the afternoon as well.
 Fishing and skeet shooting round out the afternoon.
 After supper, enjoy an evening of western dancing, commencing at 8:00 PM and lasting until about 9:30 PM.

-Thursday This can be a day out of the saddle for our guests and horses.
+Thursday This can be a day out of the saddle for our guests and horses, or guests may choose to participate in an all day ride or shorter lunch ride.
 A special hiking and/or fishing trip is offered to the Beartooth Mountains or into Yellowstone Park on Thursdays.
 Yellowstone trips focus on the northern part of the Park from the Lamar Valley to the Mammoth Hot Springs (about 2.5-3 hours of driving to the Springs).
 Hiking excursions range from 3 miles to 11 mile excursions depending upon interests.
 All guests will be provided with a sack lunch to pack along with any gear necessary for an all-day outing.
 Lunch may be eaten on the trail,

 beside a lake, or at a picnic location.